Donatello (catalogue of works)

 The following catalog of works by the Florentine sculptor Donatello (born around 1386 in Florence; died on December 13, 1466, in Florence) is based on the monographs by H. W. Janson (1957), Ronald Lightbown (1980), and John Pope-Hennessy (1996), as well as the catalogs of the 2022/2023 exhibitions in Florence, Berlin and London.
 In the case of unsigned or documented works, the attributions and dates are, as is usual, based predominantly on stylistic criteria and analogies to secured works.
 Many of the works attributed to Donatello were created in collaboration with other artists and with specialists in specific techniques.

 About the table

 The table is designed to be sorted in the best logical way possible, so that it can be used productively for searches, statistics and analysis (with many compromises; see below.
 The sorting function will also be available in the app sometime).
 Technical terms, places, etc., are only linked once at first appearance.
+The first table with Donatello's (more or less) secured œuvre specifies 77 entries of works of various sizes and oftentimes ensembles of sculptures.